 The Tuckup area is a remote, vast expanse of labyrinthine gorges, sandstone slickrock, and fascinating history.
-However, the unique combination of heat, unreliable water sources, and inaccessibility, makes this one of the most challenging and least visited of Grand Canyon’s named trails.
-In summer the sun and sandstone would cook even the hardiest desert creature, and winter access may be impossible due to heavy snow or mud.
-Spring or fall; after a rain is the best time to go, if you can get your vehicle out there.
+However, the unique combination of heat, unreliable water sources, and inaccessibility makes this one of the most challenging and least visited Grand Canyon’s named trails.
+In summer, the sun and sandstone would cook even the hardiest desert creature, and winter access may be impossible due to heavy snow or mud.
+Spring or fall; after a rain, is the best time to go if you can get your vehicle out there.
 The easiest way to access this area is on the Tuweep road, just north of the Tuweep Overlook.
 The road descends into the Esplanade layer within the canyon, so it’s one of the few Grand Canyon hikes that begins without a steep descent.
 This beginning is deceptively easy, and the terrain soon necessitates a seemingly endless variety of choices for navigation.
 There are numerous possibilities for trips in this area; this description gives information on main access points going west to east.
-The eastern portion really has no trails, and excellent route finding skills are essential.
+The eastern portion has no trails, and excellent route finding skills are essential.

 Hikers often miss Schmutz Spring because of its odd location.
 At the northwest end of Tuckup Canyon, the trail veers northwest of the basalt narrows; look for the spring on a cutbank in the arroyo to the northwest.
-It’s really more of a minor seep that was dynamited open by some enterprising cowboy.
-It is possible to walk down Tuckup Canyon to the river, but there are several climbs which involve significant exposure.
+It’s more of a minor seep that was dynamited open by some enterprising cowboy.
+It is possible to walk down Tuckup Canyon to the river, but several climbs involve significant exposure.

 The route continues on the Esplanade in the eastern arm of Tuckup Canyon.
 Again, the farther you walk away from the established trailhead, the fewer trails and cairns you’ll find.
 After the large side drainage flowing east/west into Tuckup, there is no trail at all, and the terrain becomes significantly more unforgiving, as you must descend and re-ascend a seemingly endless maze of arroyos.
-Cork Spring is reliable, but the access to the spring in the eastern arm is blocked by a huge pouroff, which can be bypassed by contouring into the next drainage and downclimbing to the right.
+Cork Spring is reliable, but the access to the spring in the eastern arm is blocked by a huge pour-off, which can be bypassed by contouring into the next drainage and downclimbing to the right.
 ‘The Cork’ is a distinct butte with a solitary cap of basalt.
 The terrain is very open through this area, and there are no visible signs of volcanism for many miles from this feature.

 Hotel Spring is reliable, and there are abundant remnants of old cowboy activity throughout the area.
-The route out to the rim at Buckhorn Spring in Hundred and Fifty Mile Canyon (150 Mile Canyon) has a few cairns, and some vestigial trail remains, but is mostly a scramble through a ravine in the Coconino.
+The route out to the rim at Buckhorn Spring in Hundred and Fifty Mile Canyon (150 Mile Canyon) has a few cairns, and some vestigial trail remains but is mostly a scramble through a ravine in the Coconino.
 Up from the Coconino, follow the historic fence line and then traverse west.
 Once around the ridgeline, head up and out on a faint trail in the small ravine west of the historic corral.
-There is a route down 150 Mile Canyon to the Colorado River at Upset Rapid, but it requires several rappels, possible swimming and excellent canyoneering skills.
+There is a route down 150 Mile Canyon to the Colorado River at Upset Rapid, but it requires several rappels, possible swimming, and excellent canyoneering skills.
 Cowboys referred to the drainage as ‘S.O.B’ canyon, but according to longtime Tuweep ranger John Riffey, prudish cartographers changed it to 150 Mile Canyon.

 7.5 Minute Tuckup Canyon, National Canyon, Kanab Point, Mt.
 Trumbull Quads (USGS)